twils0/react-virtual-draggable-grid/README.md

 RVDG generally has no issue handling thousands of components.
 Tens of thousands of components may cause performance issues.
 Please visit the [Performance](#performance) section for optimization tips.

-** Initial implementation (v0 and eventually v1) uses a naive approach; currently working through a red-black BST implementation for v2 **

 - [Demo](https://twils0.github.io/react-virtual-draggable-grid/demo)
 - [Getting Started](#getting-started)
 - [Dependencies](#dependencies)